With such a vast geographic span to explore, how do you choose the best places to visit in Europe?

 Valencia, Spain

 Valencia’s City of Arts and Sciences houses Europe’s largest aquarium, a science museum, and an opera house.
-It’s a bold marker for the ambition of Spain’s third-largest city.
+This European attraction is a bold marker for the ambition of Spain’s third-largest city.

 In contrast, Valencia’s historic old town is centered around the beautiful Valencia Cathedral, which claims to hold the Holy Grail.
 Climb its Micalet tower for a special view of the city radiating out below.